The Vosges Battles as Experienced by the 442nd Regimental Combat Team

 5 Nov 1944 – Return to the Attack

 The attacking companies ran into heavy resistance as soon as the men came out of their holes.
 The defenders were well supported by artillery and mortars, a factor which had not made itself felt so greatly in the last four days.
-There had been harassing barrages ever so often, just enough to keep the men from getting careless.
+There had been harassing barrages every so often, just enough to keep the men from getting careless.
 Now that the regiment had mounted another attack, the stuff came pouring in, a barrage every few minutes from dawn to dark.
 Artillery and mortars were well mixed.
 An artillery shell comes in with a screech; the first round usually gives a man warning, like a rattlesnake about to strike.
 Mortar shells give off only a faint whispering sound just before they hit.
 When the artillery stopped and the Germans figured the men were out of the cover and moving again, in came the mortars, heavy 120mm stuff.

-All companies suffered heavy casualties and advanced two hundred yards at the most.
+All companies suffered heavy casualties and advanced two-hundred yards at the most.
 As night fell and the objective was nowhere in sight, the company commanders pulled their men back to the cover of their former positions, preferring not to risk additional lives for such a small gain.

-KIA Loss for 5 Nov 1944
+KIA Losses for 5 Nov 1944

 442 F Pfc.
 Hayama, Makoto